Timor-Leste: Geography

-Located in between Southeast Asia and the South Pacific, the island of Timor is the largest of the Lesser Sunda Islands, which lie within the Malay archipelago.
+Located between Southeast Asia and the South Pacific, the island of Timor is the largest of the Lesser Sunda Islands, which lie within the Malay Archipelago.
+As such, Timor forms part of the Wallacea region, the boundary region between Asia and Oceania, along with the Lesser Sundas, Sulawesi, and the Maluku Islands.
 The island is surrounded by the Ombai and Wetar Straits of the rougher Banda Sea in the north, and the calmer Timor Sea in the south.
-East Timor shares the island with Indonesia, with Indonesian territory separating the Oecusse exclave from the rest of the country.
+Timor-Leste shares the island with Indonesia, with Indonesian territory separating the Oecusse exclave from the rest of the country.
 The island of Atauro lies north of the mainland, with the fourth area being the small island of Jaco.
 The Savu Sea lies north of Oecusse.
 The country is about 265 km long and 97 km wide, with a total land area of 14874 km2.
 This territory is situated between 8′15S – 10′30S latitude and 125′50E – 127′30E longitude.
 The country's coastline covers around 700 km, while the main land border with Indonesia is 125 km long, and the Oecusse land border is around 100 km long.
 Maritime borders exist with Australia to the south and Indonesia elsewhere.
-East Timor has an exclusive economic zone of 77,051 km2.
+Timor-Leste has an exclusive economic zone of 77,051 km2.

 The interior of the country is mountainous, with ridges of inactive volcanic mountains extending along the island.
 Almost half of the country has a slope of at least 40%.
 The south is slightly less mountainous, and has some plains near the coastline.
 The highest point is Tatamailau (also known as Mount Ramelau) at 2,963 m.
 Most rivers dry up at least partially during the dry season.
 Outside of some coastal areas and river valleys, the soil is shallow and prone to erosion, and its quality is poor.
 The capital and largest city is Dili.
 The second-largest city is the eastern town of Baucau.